w3c/i18n-drafts/questions/qa-number-format.en.md

 ### The core problem: why is formatting so complex?

-Before diving into solutions, let's unpack the nuances that make international number and currency formatting a non-trivial task:
+Before diving into solutions, let's unpack the nuances that make international number, currency, and unit formatting a non-trivial task:

 #### Decimal separators